surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 ## Long description

 PowerShell can access and manage environment variables in any of the supported operating system platforms.
-The PowerShell environment provider lets you get, add, change, clear, and delete environment variables in the current console.
+The PowerShell Environment provider lets you get, add, change, clear, and delete environment variables in the current console.

 Environment variables, unlike other types of variables in PowerShell, are